 Did you know?

 - The fossilised footprints of a dinosaur are visible from the lighthouse.
 A Tetrapod (the first four-legged animal with a backbone) stepped from water onto land here over 300 million years ago.

 - A standing stone, thought to be from the Megalithic era, can be found close to the lighthouse.

 - On a good day from the lighthouse you’ll see the UNESCO World Heritage Site Skellig Michael and the remote Blasket Islands.
 You’ll also see the landing point for the transatlantic cable that connected Europe with North America for the first time in 1866.
 It marks the birth of our modern communications systems.

-- There is supposed to be a dungeon below the lighthouse.
+- Supposedly there’s a dungeon below the lighthouse…

 - It is one of 70 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland and continues to provide a vital role in maritime safety today.